 The healthcare information of every patient is sensitive.
 A patient's health details often contain their family medical history and financial information, making it all the more crucial to secure and safeguard it.
 This is why the Health Insurance Portability and Accountability Act (HIPAA) was introduced.
 This guide will discuss HIPAA and its implications for email marketers in deep detail.

 What is HIPAA?

 The mandatory compliance of HIPAA helps in preventing the misuse of this information.
-Furthermore, changes have been made into the HIPAA since the law was first made.
+Furthermore, amendments have been made to the HIPAA since the law was first made.